Product Image

 When to use Gonalia®

-Thanks to the neuroendocrine effect of its components, Gonalia® acts by counteracting the clinical signs ofhyperandrogenism (Malvasi et al. 2022) associated with PCOS and Menstrual Cycle Irregularities.
+Thanks to the neuroendocrine effect Gonalia® acts by counteracting the clinical signs of hyperandrogenism (Malvasi et al. 2022) associated with PMOS and Menstrual Cycle Irregularities.

 How to use?

-The recommended daily dose is to take 2 tablets a day between meals, one in the morning and one in the evening, for at least 3 months.
+The recommended daily dose is to take 2 tablets a day between meals.

 Beneficial effects are noticeable with continuous use of the product for at least 3 months, which may be extended according to the recommendation of the medic.